 Housing benefit for a council or housing association home

-You probably get enough housing benefit to cover your rent if you receive jobseeker's allowance or income support.
+You will probably get enough housing benefit to cover your rent if you receive jobseeker's allowance, employment and support allowance or income support.

 Housing benefit for care leavers